HIAS in Ukraine

 SERVICES IN UKRAINE

-As a result of the Russian incursion to Crimea and the ongoing armed conflict in East Ukraine, more than a million Ukrainian citizens have fled to Ukrainian-controlled territory.
+As a result of the 2014 Russian incursion to Crimea and the subsequent armed conflict in East Ukraine, more than a million Ukrainian citizens fled to Ukrainian-controlled territory.
 In partnership with UNHCR and the government of Ukraine, HIAS supports R2P’s monitoring of the situation to ensure the rights and safety of the displaced, legal assistance, and advocacy for the creation of a comprehensive legal framework for them.

 R2P advocates for and provides legal counseling and translation services to refugees to help them through the long and difficult process of applying for asylum in Ukraine.
 It also represents those seeking asylum in Ukraine’s court system with expertise in assisting unaccompanied child asylum seekers.
 R2P develops the Ukrainian civil society by building the capacity of grassroots community-based organizations in East Ukraine.
 As part of the community-based protection R2P works with various communities of IDPs, stateless, and refugees through legal awareness trainings.
 R2P invests a lot of effort to improve the performance of the Ukrainian government on migration-related rights issues and service provision.